strategy-coach/praxis/ai-interactions-engineering-manifesto/conversational-ux.md

 When integrating NLIs into external, customer-facing websites, the goals differ from authenticated portals.
 Visitors are often anonymous, seeking information about products, services, or pricing.
 The chat assistant must act as a sales and marketing aide, not a support representative.

+👉 [This document](../ai-native-technical-communications-doctrine/embedding-ai-context-in-webpages.md) suggests ways to setup context for public web pages and is worth reading.

 1. Context is everything: An NLI on a marketing site must be aware of the page the visitor is viewing.
 For example, if the visitor is reading about “pricing,” the assistant should prioritize pricing-related responses.

 2. Balance automation with transparency: Users should know they are interacting with an AI assistant, not a human.
 Transparency prevents disappointment and builds trust.